Harry Potter and the Half-Blood Prince

 As Lord Voldemort tightens his grip on both the Muggle and wizarding worlds, Hogwarts is no longer a safe haven.
 Harry suspects perils may even lie within the castle, but Dumbledore is more intent upon preparing him for the final battle fast approaching.
 Together they work to find the key to unlock Voldemorts defenses and to this end, Dumbledore recruits his old friend and colleague Horace Slughorn, whom he believes holds crucial information.
 Even as the decisive showdown looms, romance blossoms for Harry, Ron, Hermione and their classmates.
 Love is in the air, but danger lies ahead and Hogwarts may never be the same again.

-Harry Potter and the Goblet of Fire is the nearest thing to a true rival at 47%.
-The margin is slim and the outcome still feels unsettled.
 Harry Potter and the Half-Blood Prince dominates Harry Potter and the Deathly Hallows: Part 1 at 75%.
-Harry Potter and the Deathly Hallows: Part 2 at 25% is the one matchup where that confidence disappears.
+Harry Potter and the Prisoner of Azkaban at 25% is the one matchup where that confidence disappears.

-Among David Yates's 3 films on BingeBracket, Harry Potter and the Half-Blood Prince ranks #2.
-Harry Potter and the Order of the Phoenix leads at 56%.
+Among David Yates's 4 films on BingeBracket, Harry Potter and the Half-Blood Prince ranks #3.
+Harry Potter and the Deathly Hallows: Part 2 leads at 64%.

 Featured in Harry Potter Showdown.